- Budget and Finance

 Outstanding Staff Team Award

 Presented to two or more staff members who function as a team and who have taken on time-limited projects that positively impact LSA.
 The team award is intended for a time-limited project or program (rather than an ongoing and recognized department within LSA) that can include colleagues in a single department or across multiple departments.

-Outstanding Individual Employee Award
+Kay Beattie Outstanding Individual Award

 Rising Star Award